dhellmann/pymotw-3/source/pickle/index.rst

 object can then be transmitted or stored, and later reconstructed to create a new object with the same characteristics.

-The :mod:`cPickle` module implements the same algorithm, in C instead of Python.
-It is many times faster than the Python implementation, so it is generally used instead of the pure-Python implementation.

 .. warning::

     The documentation for :mod:`pickle` makes clear that it offers no security guarantees.
 In fact, unpickling data can execute arbitrary code.
 Be careful using :mod:`pickle` for inter-process communication or data storage, and do not trust data that cannot be verified as secure.
-See :ref:`hmac-pickle` in the :mod:`hmac` section for an example of a secure way to verify the source of a pickled data source.
+See the :mod:`hmac` module for an example of a secure way to verify the source of a pickled data source.

 Encoding and Decoding Data in Strings
 =====================================